eclipse-symphony/symphony/test/integration/scenarios/09.catalogEval/ReadMe.md

 # CatalogEvalExpression

 This document provides details on the `CatalogEvalExpression` Custom Resource (CR).
+Update of a CatalogEvalExpression not allowed.
+Deletion would happen automatically every 10 hrs.

 ## Metadata